 Shepherd Pathways is a comprehensive, community-based rehabilitation program for people recovering from brain injury.
-It is a program of Shepherd Center, one of the top-10 ranked facilities in the nation for medical treatment, research and rehabilitation for people with brain or spinal cord injury.
+It is a program of Shepherd Center, one of the top-ranked facilities in the nation for medical treatment, research, and rehabilitation for people with brain or spinal cord injuries.

 1942 Clairmont Road, NW, Decatur, Georgia, 30033-3406

 - Shepherd Pathways employs more than 70 people.

 - Shepherd Pathways serves nearly 500 clients per year.

 - Shepherd Center is ranked among the top 10 best rehabilitation hospitals in the nation by U.S. News & World Report.

 Shepherd Center's mission is to help people with a temporary or permanent disability caused by injury or disease rebuild their lives with hope, independence and dignity, advocating for their full inclusion in all aspects of community life while promoting safety and injury prevention.

 - To be a center of excellence in patient care, education, and research.